 As it stands, opportunities for displaced and refugee scientists are few and fragmented, mostly in the Global North, with limited duration and great inconsistency among hosting countries and limited engagement by the scientific community.
 Additionally, research on these issues is currently scant.

-Wars, persecution, conflict, violence, human rights violations and climate change displace untold numbers of people from their homes and countries, and among them are scientists, doctors, engineers, and others with technical training.
-This initiative aims to create a network of like-minded organizations that will work together to develop a global platform and roll out a coordinated advocacy campaign, in order to foster a cohesive response for the support and integration of refugee, displaced and at-risk scientists.
+The Science in Exile initiative aims to create a network of like-minded organizations that work together to develop a global platform and roll out a coordinated advocacy campaign, in order to foster a cohesive response for the support and integration of at-risk, displaced, and refugee scientists.

 The initiative is designed to help the science and policy communities prepare to mitigate the struggles these scientists endure, and ensure that they are able to pursue their research and training.
 Their expertise, in time, will be critical for rebuilding their home countries.

 Science in Exile brings together at-risk, displaced, and refugee scientists and organizations that provide support to them, as well as governments, donors, international agencies, non-governmental organizations, diaspora groups, and the broader scientific community, to create a platform for the exchange of ideas, good practices and opportunities.